 For most shippers, the options are (1) to outsource to a freight payment provider that will normalize data from their disparate systems, or (2) centralize and normalize all data internally.
-The freight payment provider has the people, experience, and best-practice systems to normalize data from different geographies, business units, and currencies.
+The freight payment provider has the people, experience, and will employ best practices in freight payment to normalize data from different geographies, business units, and currencies.
 Most supply chain leaders push all their shipments through a single freight payment provider to cost-effectively derive a centralized view of their costs.

 Reason 5.
 No One Wants to Contaminate the General Ledger with Bad Data

 Bad data hurts the whole organization – especially if it’s fed back into your ERP or other core systems.
-Cass works with each client to produce a highly customized level of GL mapping so that every customer is able to analyze costs in a way that is meaningful to their organization.
+Cass works with each client to produce a highly customized level of freight accounting rules, including GL mapping, so that every customer is able to analyze costs in a way that is meaningful to their organization.

 Companies estimate the cost of their shipments for accrual purposes.
 But when invoices are paid, and the actual costs are different from the planned costs, many companies simply adjust the accrual amount, but they may not be able to preserve detailed information about the reason for the discrepancy.
 When this level of information is lost, your visibility is diminished.
 You may think one carrier outperforms another on cost, but the truth may be hiding somewhere in information you can’t see.